SurveyMonkey/public_api_docs/includes/_collectors.md

 is_branding_enabled | Whether the email has SurveyMonkey branding | Boolean date_created | Date message was created | Date string
 scheduled_date | Date message is scheduled to be sent.
-If Null, message has not been scheduled to send.| Date string or Null type | Message type: 'invite', 'reminder', or 'thank_you' | String-ENUM recipient_status | Recipient filter: 'reminder' or 'thank_you' | String-ENUM id | Message id | String
+If Null, message has not been scheduled to send.| Date string or Null type | Message type: 'sms', 'invite', 'reminder', or 'thank_you' | String-ENUM recipient_status | Recipient filter: 'reminder' or 'thank_you' | String-ENUM id | Message id | String